Regis College (Massachusetts): Academics

 Regis College has cross-registration privileges with Babson, Bentley, Brandeis University, and Boston College as well as a cooperative degree program with Worcester Polytechnic Institute.
 Regis is affiliated with the Sisters of Saint Joseph College Consortium, University College Cork in Ireland, and Kyoto Notre Dame University in Kyoto, Japan for study abroad, as well as American University’s Washington Semester program.

-Regis offers 27 undergraduate academic programs, 28 graduate & doctoral programs, and 29 minors.
+Regis offers 27 undergraduate academic programs, 28 graduate and doctoral programs, and 29 minors.

 The Richard and Sheila Young School of Nursing is designated as a Center of Excellence in Nursing Education by the National League of Nursing.
 The school offers undergraduate, graduate, and doctoral programs in Nursing with multiple tracks.
 The School of Nursing offers a Doctor of Nursing Practice (DNP), fully online Master of Science in Health Administration, a Master of Science in Nursing programs.

-Regis also offers health care and information technology certificates through the Theresa Wood Lavine Division of Professional Studies to students preparing for industry-related certification exams and career advancement.

 Student life

-Regis is a diverse and active community.
-Regis provides all levels of education and highest support for students.
 On-campus housing is guaranteed for all undergraduates in one of five residence halls: Angela Hall, Maria Hall, Domitilla Hall, St. Joseph Hall, and College Hall.
 Living on campus helps undergraduate students to experience Regis furthermore than the classroom setting.
 The Student Center houses the Undergraduate Admissions Office, Main Dining Hall, Tower Tavern, WRGS (the Regis College radio station), the bookstore, a post office, and several lounge areas for meetings or events.
 The Fine Arts Center houses the Eleanor Welch Casey Theatre and the Carney Art Gallery.
 The campus also features a Science Center, the Spellman Museum of Stamps & Postal History, and a Fitness Center housing: dance studios, weight and cardiovascular equipment, basketball courts, a swimming pool, and newly designed athletic fields.

 There are currently over 25 clubs and organizations in which students may become involved, meet new people and stay active.
 Students are also free to start their own clubs on campus with help and may petition funding from the college.

-Regis has multiple outdoor athletic facilities including an artificial turf field surface for field hockey, lacrosse, and soccer with an eight-lane track surface circling the fields.
-Nearby are six tennis courts, and a full softball diamond with lights.
+In 2009, Regis College underwent construction of its new athletic fields, consisting of a turf field surface for field hockey, lacrosse, and soccer.
+An eight-lane track surface was constructed around the fields, along with six new tennis courts, and softball diamond with lights.
 Within the athletic building are the gymnasium, a first class athletic training room, and the pool.
-The Mary Carr Simone Fitness Center, which holds Cybex equipment, six flat screen HD televisions, and multiple pieces of cardio equipment, can also be found inside the building.
+The Mary Carr Simone Fitness Center, which holds Cybex equipment, six flat screen HD televisions, and 11 pieces of cardio equipment, can also be found inside the building.

+Phase I of a campus development master plan, featuring a new four-story residence hall, quad at the campus core, and a renovated library entrance was completed in summer 2015.